Pragya

-Pragya is a development organisation which addresses the needs of people living in areas such as hig- altitude regions and areas emerging from conflict.
-Pragya implements projects in the hig- altitude Himalayan regions of India and Nepa, and the highlands and savannahs of East Africa.
+Pragya is a development organisation which addresses the needs of people living in areas such as high-altitude regions and areas emerging from conflict.
+Pragya implements projects in the high-altitude Himalayan regions of India and Nepal, and the highlands and savannas of East Africa.

-Pragya's shapes and enables sustainable development with a focus on the communities and ecosystems in remote and hard to reach areas of the world, focusing on social development, natural resource management, appropriate technology and enterprise development.
+Pragya shapes and enables sustainable development with a focus on communities and ecosystems in remote and hard-to-reach areas of the world, focusing on social development, natural resource management, appropriate technology, and enterprise development.

 History

-Pragya was founded in 1995 to address the acute issues that face indigenous communities in the high Indian Himalayas.
+Pragya was founded in 1995 to address the serious issues that face indigenous communities in the high Indian Himalayas.
 Since then, Pragya has worked to protect the natural environment of the Himalayas and support the people.
 Pragya is an alliance of practitioners.

-In his early work, Pragya took care of the ecosystems and cultures of the people who lived in the Indian Himalayas.
+In its early work, Pragya took care of the ecosystems and cultures of the people who lived in the Indian Himalayas.
 Pragya has been successful in developing solutions such as the reduction of available water, medicinal plants, and livelihood options.
 The area of focus has now grown to include working in Nepal and East Africa.
 Pragya is conducting research and delivering services in the fields of education, health, water and sanitation, natural resource management, renewable energy, women's empowerment, and sustainable livelihoods.

 Programmes

 Pragya's work engages with the specific needs and challenges faced by people in remote and ecologically sensitive areas.
 The goals of these projects are to build the skills of people within the local communities.
 The projects also provide them with security and access to facilities for health and education.
 It also helps these communities find ways to make use of the natural resources available to them, helping to preserve the balance between local communities and their natural environment.

-Pragya focuses on research and advocacy to highlight the needs of people in these areas so that they have the opportunity to be included within mainstream development.
+Pragya focuses on research and advocacy to highlight the needs of people in these areas so that they have the opportunity to be included in mainstream development.

 Pragya projects have directly benefited 31,583 people in the Himalayan region in 2010-11.
 21,570 (68.2%) of these were children.
 Apart from this, Pragya's projects reached 700,000 people, including 490,000 children.